hobodave/hobodave.github.com/_posts/2009-01-13-spell-check-with-zend_json_server-pspell.markdown

         return $this->_dict;
     }
 }
+?>
 {% endhighlight %}

-This class exposes three methods via the JSON-RPC interface: *check*, *suggest*, and *checkText*.
-As you can see, check and suggest are simple wrappers for "pspell_check":http://us3.php.net/manual/en/function.pspell-check.php and "pspell_suggest":http://us3.php.net/manual/en/function.pspell-suggest.php respectively.
+This class exposes three methods via the JSON-RPC interface: **check**, **suggest**, and **checkText**.
+As you can see, check and suggest are simple wrappers for [pspell_check][6] and [pspell_suggest][7] respectively.
 They each operate on only a single word.

-The *checkText* method combines the features of both check and suggest, and works on strings consisting of an arbitrary number of words.
+The **checkText** method combines the features of both check and suggest, and works on strings consisting of an arbitrary number of words.
 It also returns an object detailing all the spelling errors found, as well as the top five suggestions for them.

-h4. json-rpc.php
+#### json-rpc.php

 {% highlight php %}
 <?php